-- Pour 1 cup of water in the Instant Pot Duo Plus 6- quart and place the trivet on the bottom of the pot.
+- Pour 1 cup of water in the 6-quart Instant Pot and place the trivet on the bottom of the pot.

 - (Optional) Make a “sling” of aluminum foil to help remove the hot pan when finished by folding a 20” long piece of heavy-duty aluminum foil in half then in thirds.
 Place this on top of the trivet that fits inside the 6-quart Instant Pot pan.
 I don’t have any trouble removing the cheesecake pan with the handles on my trivet but if your brand trivet doesn’t have handles or are hard to reach with potholders, the sling will make it easy to remove.
 Just fold the ends of the sling over the covered pan.

 - Place the covered cheesecake on the trivet (and sling if using) in the insert pot.

-- 13. The screen will show "OFF".
-Set a timer for 15 minutes.
-Do nothing and it will naturally Release (NR) and the pressure valve will drop.
-Mine took about 15 minutes for the pin to drop.
+- The pressure will naturally release in about 15 minutes after pressure cooking.
+The lid will open easily when all pressure is released.
 Remove the lid and let it cool a few minutes and give it time for the steam to evaporate.

-- Remove pan carefully, using your homemade sling or trivet handles using pot holders.
-Place it on your stop top, wire rack, or heat proof trivet.
+- Remove pan carefully, using the trivet handles (or sling if using) and pot holders.
+Place it on a wire rack.
 Let stand 5 minutes for foil to cool down.
 Remove foil carefully.
 I tore it from the bottom up the sides in a couple of pieces.
-Let cool completely on a wire rack 1 to 1 1/2 hours or until completely cooled.
-Cover with foil and refrigerate at least 8 hours or overnight before serving.
-If any droplets of water drip on the top of the cheesecake, gently lay a paper towel on it and it will immediately soak it up.
+Let cool completely on a wire rack 1 1/2 hours or until room temperature.